5 Lesser-Known Civil Rights Sites to Visit in JXN MS

 Founded by an immigrant family from Mexico in the early 20th century, the Big Apple Inn specializes in smoked sausage and pig ear sandwiches and the signature tamales that first put the location on the map.

-Medgar Evers himself held meetings downstairs in the Big Apple Inn, and Freedom Riders often met there when they came to town.
+Medgar Evers himself has an office above the restaurant and held meetings downstairs in the Big Apple Inn where Freedom Riders often met there when they came to town.
 Today, visitors can enjoy a literal taste of Civil Rights history at the Big Apple Inn.

 Johnny T’s Bistro & Blues